hawariakbarr/parenting-assistant/README.md

 A personal AI assistant living in your WhatsApp group — tracks every feed, diaper, and weigh-in for your newborn, sends proactive reminders, and answers parenting questions in Bahasa Indonesia or English.

-Built for Hawari & Mila, parents of Kalana (Kal), born 9 March 2026.

 ---

 ## Features